Bedrock-OSS/bedrock-wiki/docs/blocks/block-permutations.md

 ### Maximum Amount Per Block

 A block _cannot_ have more than 65,536 permutations (equivalent to 4 states with 16 values each).
+This is because a block permutation must be representable by 16 bits.

-Exceeding this limit will result in a content log error and some states being absent from your block.
+Exceeding this limit will result in some states being absent from your block so that its permutation count is within the limit, along with a content log error.

 ### Maximum Amount Per World

-A world _should_ not have more than 65,536 block permutations registered (not necessarily placed).
+A world _shouldn't_ have more than a total of 65,536 **custom** block permutations registered (not necessarily placed).

-Exceeding this limit will result in the following content log warning:
+Exceeding this limit should not affect block functionality, however will result in the following content log warning:

-> World with over 65536 block permutations may degrade performance.
+> [Blocks][warning]-World with over 65536 block permutations may degrade performance.
 Current world has XXXXX permutations.